What is Forex

 When it comes to the Forex market, there is no central marketplace wherein all the orders are processed in one place like what the stock market has with centres like the New York Stock Exchange.
 Instead, trading happens over the counter, meaning that transactions occur between traders worldwide via electronic networks.
 This allows the market to stay open 24 hours a day for around five and a half days a week.
 There are trading centres located in major cities around the world, namely New York, London, Zurich, Frankfurt, Paris, Tokyo, Hong Kong, Singapore, and Sydney.

 In order to better understand Forex, one needs to appreciate the history of how currencies work.

-Back in 1876, international currencies utilized the gold exchange standard.
+Back in 1876, international currencies utilised the gold exchange standard.
 This meant that, while paper currency or cash was being used as a way to trade goods and services, its value had to be backed with solid gold.
-This was to stabilize the different currencies, but it led to erratic patterns in its value, which led to an end to the gold standard’s use.
+This was to stabilise the different currencies, but it led to erratic patterns in its value, which led to an end to the gold standard’s use.

 Around the beginning of World War II, there was not enough gold to support all the currency being printed to pay for Europe’s military undertakings.
 However, gold still had a role when it came to determining the value of currencies, as the US dollar, the new standard by which all other currencies determined their value, was still backed by gold.
 This ended in 1971.

 By 1976, the world almost universally accepted the use of floating foreign exchange rates.
 When the mid ‘90s rolled around, Forex trading, with the help of the internet, was being widely traded electronically.

 If you want to try your hand at Forex trading, it is relatively easy to learn.
 The main thing you need to do is understand how the market works, so that you can predict how currencies behave.
 Forex trading is all about understanding how currencies rise and fall in relation to one another.